-In order to provide an extra level of security, it is possible to configure a Netprobe to only accept connections from a nominated 'trusted' list of Gateway hosts.
+In order to provide an extra level of security, you can configure a Netprobe to only accept connections from a nominated trusted list of Gateway hosts.

 This is done by setting the

 variable, either in the registry, or as an environment variable on and other platforms.

 This variable should be set to the names of the trusted

 hosts, separated by commas.
 For more information, see Setting variables for Netprobe on Windows platforms in Netprobe variables.

 TRUSTED_GATEWAY_NAMES variables are comma-separated lists containing one or more trusted hostnames or IP addresses or names of Gateways.
 If set, the Netprobe will accept connection from any of these Gateways.